fuboopi/forums/readme.md

 #### db_config.php
 `db_config.php` contains the credentials required to connect to your MySQL database.
-It's recommended to create a dedicated MySQL user just to limit privileges.
 ```php
 return [
     'server' => 'localhost',